Shami15/Shami15/README.md

-👋 Hello, I’m Shammar Langaigne my name is Shammar and I am a full stack developer.
+👋 Hello, my name is Shammar and I am a full stack developer.
 I have experience with
   HTML
   CSS